LaDoom/CoC/Call of Cthulhu/Locations/Freeside inn.md

-The freeside inn is a
+The freeside inn is an inn